What is vaporwave? Here’s everything you need to know about the viral music genre – Screen Shot

 Vaporwave draws inspiration from the 90s but depicts the era in a futuristic setting.
 The internet-born and internet-existing genre is heavily populated by users who frequent 4Chan, Tumblr and Reddit forums.
 Many vaporwave artists use aliases to disguise their identities—a practice made easier given its digital context.

 One of the most popular vaporwave albums is Floral Shoppe by Vektroid.
 One track, ‘Lisa Frank 420’, collected over 40.5 million YouTube views before it was taken down due to copyright claims made by Sony.
 Oneohtrix Point Never is another well-known vaporwave musician.
 His album Eccojams Vol 1 is credited with pioneering the genre itself.
-The artist has also collaborated with The Weeknd, whose recent Super Bowl show, with its cyborg choir, neon cityscape and levitating brand names, is deemed the “most mainstream manifestation of vaporwave yet.”
+The artist has also collaborated with The Weeknd, whose Super Bowl show in 2021, with its cyborg choir, neon cityscape and levitating brand names, is deemed the “most mainstream manifestation of vaporwave yet.”

 When did vaporwave first appear?